 - Standard: This policy will enable MFA to the user account; MFA will be always prompted during the authentication flow.

-- Named Locations: This policy will enable MFA to the user account; MFA will not be prompted during the authentication flow only if the user’s device is connected to any named locations (e.g., HSCN).
+- Named Locations: This policy will enable MFA to the user account; MFA will not be prompted during the authentication flow if the user’s device is connected to any named locations (e.g., HSCN).

 Yes, an organisation can use both Standard and Named Locations policies.
 To do so, an organisation needs to submit the HSS onboarding request twice (one per policy).

-MFA Conditional Access Onboarding
+MFA CA Onboarding

 Organisations are recommended to follow the below 4 step process to plan and use MFA CA policies: